 The Galleria is also a great place to find luxury chocolates and desserts.
 Boutique dessert shops like Cacao & Cardamom Chocolatier, Dessert Gallery Bakery & Cafe, or Sprinkles Cupcakes to satisfy your sweet tooth.

 Where to Stay

 It should come as no surprise that there are a variety of premium hotels in the Galleria.
 Hotel Derek is an updated, contemporary take on luxury.
 Featuring bright colors, bold patterns, and even some Texas-inspired concept suites, Hotel Derek is a perfect choice to reflect the energy and style of the Galleria.

 Aloft Houston, another trendy choice, offers modern furniture, oversized spa showers, 42-inch flat screen tvs, and free WiFi.
 For a more predictable and less expensive stay, the Galleria also has the JW Marriott, complete with contemporary-style accommodations.

-For a more classic type of elegance and service, the Omni Houston Hotel provides ammentities such as marble baths, plush robes, lighted mirrors, and a nighty turn-down service.
+For a more classic type of elegance and service, the Omni Houston Hotel Galleria provides amenities such as marble baths, plush robes, lighted mirrors and nightly turn-down service upon request.
 Hotel Granduca is known for the acclaimed Ristorante Cavour, offers Northern Italian fine dining.
 Hotel Granduca is the only hotel in Texas which is part of the prestigious Leading Hotels of the World.

 The Royal Sonesta, which recently underwent a $25 million dollar renovation, comes with access to a rooftop swimming pool, as well as improvements to the lobby and all guest rooms.